stackwill/pow/README.md

 # Theming

-Set the theme of the editor through the /.config/themes
+Set the theme of the editor in the config/config.conf file Themes are stored in the config/themes/ directory, where there are already theme templates to build on or use.

 ## Run

 ```bash